amorsey/levenshtein-search/README.md

 1. Read in data and create lookup tables for each word and the anagrams of each word.
 2. Starting with the first word:
- 1. Sort it's letters and check that against the anagram table. ii.
-Permutate through each leter variation and check those against the word table. iii.
-Add any matching words to a list of neighbor words. iiii.
-Choose a word from the list of seen words with the smallest change cost and repeat.
+   1. Sort it's letters and check that against the anagram table.
+   2. Permutate through each leter variation and check those against the word table.
+   3. Add any matching words to a list of neighbor words.
+   4. Choose a word from the list of seen words with the smallest change cost and repeat.
 3. Continue this process until one of two things happen:
-  1.1.
-You run out of seen words.
+   1. You run out of seen words.
 Then return -1.
-  1.2.
-You have found the destination word, and your remaining seen words all word create longer paths than your current shortest path.
+   2. You have found the destination word, and your remaining seen words all word create longer paths than your current shortest path.

 ### Runetime
 Creating the looup talbes will take O(nm) time where n is the size of the dictionary and m is the size of the longest word.
 Since m much smaller than n we can simplify this to O(n).